CODE-at-TACC/summer-2015/parallel/01-introduction.md

 # Parallel computing

-After your Stampede tour, you should know that a super computer is actually a collection of computers networked together.
+After your Stampede tour, you should know that a supercomputer is actually a collection of computers networked together.
 Besides solving many separate problems, complex problems can also be solved faster through parallel computation, the simultaneous use of multiple compute resources to solve a computational problem \[Barney\].
 Your personal computers will use multiple cores to manipulate images and render the graphics in a video game.
 Scientists use thousands of cores on Stampede to predict the weather, simulate atoms, and analyze DNA.

-To learn about Super Computing today, you will
+To learn about Supercomputing today, you will

 #### Objectives
 1. Learn about sequential and parallel computation